Avs-Bharguav/VLSI-MINI-PROJECTS/README.md

 # VLSI-MINI-PROJECTS
-## CMOS Inverter Design using esim
+## CMOS Inverter Design using 180nm technology.
 **_The motive of this project is to understand the basics of a cmos inverter designing and get a hands on the opensource design tools._**
 **The design tools used:**
 **esim**-To designing the schamitic.